 Peter’s Story: A Case Study

-A group of black and white pictures are in the shape of a square.
+A group of squares that are in the shape of a square.

 Peter had a tragic childhood.
 His mother and he fled his birth country due to persecution.
 Eventually, he learned a second language and emigrated to the United States, where he became a teacher.